Abzraja/credit-risk-prediction-supervised-learning/README.md

 ### Code and Analysis
 The task was done in Jupyter Notebook and the file is contained in the Notebooks folder.
 Filename is Credit Risk Evaluator.ipynb

+### Data
+Datasets used are in the Resources folder.

 ### Regression and Classification
 Supervised learning problems can be either Regression problems or Classification problems.